divonlan/genozip/docs/opt-help.rst

                      |

-.. option:: -L, --license, --licence  Show the license terms and conditions for this product.
+.. option:: -L, --license, --licence  Show the license terms and conditions for this product as accepted.
+Combine with --force to see the most up-do-date version of the license.
+If you wish to change your license to the most recent one - re-register with genozip --register.

                      |